-We consider many factors in assessing the collectability of our receivables due from our customers, such as the aging of the amounts due, the customer's payment history and credit-worthiness.
+We consider many factors in assessing the collectability of its receivables due from its customers, such as, the age of the amounts due, the customer's payment history and credit-worthiness.
 An allowance for doubtful accounts is recorded in the period in which uncollectability is determined to be probable.
 Accounts receivable balances are written off after all collection efforts have been exhausted.